rana-sylvatica/c-pad/README.md

  - License may be terminated for non-compliance

 Anyone may use these design files to make their own c-pad for personal use or to sell, or modify the design however they wish.
-However, if a modified design is distributed (either digitally or physically beyond personal use), the modified design must be publically posted under the same terms.
+However, if a modified design is distributed (either digitally or physically beyond personal use), the modified design must be publicly posted under the same terms.

+Note: if selling c-pad kits, PLEASE link to this repo (or your fork of this repo, if you modify the design) on your store page.
+If selling in-person, I would appreciate if it is communicated that this is an open-source project.

 ### Compatibility